Ireland Photography

 Included

-All scheduled ferries and sea crossings included in the itinerary
+• All scheduled ferries included in the itinerary

-On-location guidance, critique, and one-on-one coaching throughout the tour
+• On-location guidance, critique, and one-on-one support throughout the tour

-Post-tour Zoom session for image sharing and critique
+• A post-tour Zoom session for image review, questions, and follow-up

 Not Included